KeshiaRose/Toggl-Web-Data-Connector/README.md

 # Toggl Web Data Connector
-This Tableau Web Data Connector pulls in data from the Detail Reports view from toggl.com
+This Tableau Web Data Connector pulls in your task tracking data from the Detail Reports view on toggl.com

 # How to Connect
 To connect to your time tracking data create a new Web Data Connector data source and enter the following url: